-Audit Related Services offer completion audits, agreedupon procedures, internal control reporting, and compliance audit assistance.
+Audit-Related Services offer completion audits, agreed-upon procedures, internal control reporting, and compliance audit assistance.

-In addition to the traditional financial statement audit, most organisations experience needs for independent, objective assurance on financial information, transactions and processes.
-Independent assurance and verification adds credibility to an organisation's disclosures and reporting, particularly when it is not a statutory requirement.
+In addition to the traditional financial statement audit, most organisations experience the need for independent, objective assurance of financial information, transactions, and processes.
+Independent assurance and verification add credibility to an organisation's disclosures and reporting, particularly when it is not a statutory requirement.

-Audit Data and Analytics unlock the data in your business and delivers insight to help enhance audit quality.
+Audit Data and Analytics unlock the data in your business and deliver insight to help enhance audit quality.